 Polishing the Pulpit is a large, ever-growing, and spiritually enriching event conducted by and for members of the Lord’s church each year at the Wilderness Hotel and Events Center in Sevierville, Tennessee.
 In many respects, it is a huge lectureship or encampment.
 It is attended by Christians from all across the United States and a few foreign countries.
 The weeklong event (Friday of one week through Thursday of the following week) provides something for all who attend: elders, deacons, preachers, Bible teachers, teens, and children.
-To ensure its soundness and to make all the arrangements for it to happen, the program is overseen by the elders of the Lord’s church in Jacksonville, Alabama.
-For the Jacksonville church and its elders, it is a labor of love!
+To ensure its soundness and to make all the arrangements for it to happen, the program is overseen by the elders of the Lord’s church in Jasper, AL For the Midway Church of Christ and its elders, it is a labor of love!

 Over 175 speakers from over 20 states making over 600 presentations throughout the week are involved in the program.
 Who should pay the speakers?
 “The labourer is worthy of his hire” (Luke 10:7).
 “Let him who is taught in the word communicate (share in all good things, NKJV) unto him who teacheth in all good things” (Galatians 6:6).
 Every beneficiary of PTP should be willing to “pull his (or her) own weight” when it comes to paying the speakers.
 Such is both logical and scriptural, to say nothing of being appropriate and the application of the Golden Rule!
 “If we have sown unto you spiritual things, is it a great thing if we reap your carnal (material, NKJV) things” (I Corinthians 9:11)?
 Those who reap the benefits of the teaching should be willing to help pay their fair share of what it costs to provide the teaching!
 That is a part of what the attendees’ fee is used for.